Seteco/Somorrostro/Running-behind-lighttpd.md

 # lighttpd v1.4.x

-Here is a config for accessing netdata via lighttpd 1.4.x:
+Here is a config for accessing netdata in a suburl via lighttpd 1.4.x:

 ```txt
 $HTTP["url"] =~ "^/netdata/" {